qiuqiangkong/audioset_tagging_cnn/README.md

 ## Environments
 Python 3.7 + PyTorch 1.3.0

-## Inference using pretrained models
+## Audio tagging using pretrained models
-Users can inference an audio recording using pretrained models without training.
+Users can inference the tags of an audio recording using pretrained models without training.
 First, downloaded one pretrained model from https://zenodo.org/record/3576403, for example, the model named "Cnn14_mAP=0.431.pth".
 Then, execute the following commands to inference:

 ```
 MODEL_TYPE="Cnn14"